 Underground service is normally supplied by use of an underground service lateral from overhead transformers.
-In this case, the service conductor will be supplied and installed by the Cooperative with the member reimbursing the Cooperative for the estimated extra cost of the underground service.
-All three-phase secondary services will be installed in conduit.
+In this case, the service conductor will be supplied and installed by the member.
+All three-phase secondary services shall be installed in conduit.
 The conduit must be of a type approved by the Cooperative and supplied and installed by the member.
 The Cooperative reserves the right to specify the conduit size.
 All bends and/or elbows shall be 36 inch radius and in conduit runs over 100 feet, the elbows must be steel.
 Conduits that run under roadways or run in other areas of concern shall be steel or concrete encased schedule 40 PVC with a minimum of six inches of concrete completely surrounding the conduit.
 No more than two secondary conduits will be permitted to be mounted on a pole where an underground lateral is provided from an overhead transformer bank.
 If the load requires additional conduits above two, a padmounted transformer will need to be installed.

-Underground service will be supplied by use of a pad mounted transformer when (1) requested by the member for aesthetic reasons, or (2) when two service laterals are no longer adequate to handle the member's load or (3) when the cooperative's engineering department determines that the loads are such that a pad mounted transformer must be employed.
-As before, the member will be required to reimburse the Cooperative for the estimated extra cost of providing the underground service.
+Underground service will be supplied by use of a padmounted transformer when (1) requested by the member for aesthetic reasons, or (2) when two service laterals are no longer adequate to handle the member's load or (3) when the cooperative's engineering department determines that the loads are such that a padmounted transformer must be employed.
 The Cooperative will supply and install the transformer, primary conductor, and primary connectors for transformers 1,000 KVA and below.
-Secondary service conductors will be supplied and installed by the Cooperative onto Cooperative owned transformers along with secondary connectors inside the pad mounted transformer cabinet.
+Secondary service conductors will be supplied and installed by member along with secondary connectors inside the padmounted transformer cabinet.
+The member will supply the secondary connectors and the Cooperative will install the connectors and land the secondary service conductors onto the Cooperative owned transformer.
 All secondary runs will be installed in conduit.
 The conduit must be of a type approved by the Cooperative and supplied and installed by the member.
 All bends and/or elbows shall be 36 inch radius and in conduit runs over 100 feet, the elbows must be steel.
 Conduits that run under roadways or run in other areas of concern shall be steel or concrete encased schedule 40 PVC with a minimum of six inches of concrete completely surrounding the conduit.
-The concrete foundation on which the transformer is mounted shall be constructed by the member at his expense per specifications provided by the Cooperative.
-(Refer to sketches #11 & #12).
+The concrete foundation on which the transformer is mounted shall be constructed by the member at their expense per specifications provided by the Cooperative.
+(Refer to Sketches #11 & #12).
 In some cases, protective bollards will be required around a three phase padmounted transformer.
-When specified by the cooperative, these bollards shall be installed and maintained by the owner as shown in sketch #20.
+When specified by the cooperative, these bollards shall be installed and maintained by the owner as shown in Sketch #20.